Dreambound

 What Is a Respiratory Therapist?

-A respiratory therapist specializes in the assessment, treatment, and management of patients experiencing breathing difficulties.
-They care for patients of all ages, from newborns with congenital issues to elderly individuals with chronic conditions like COPD or asthma.
-Respiratory therapists work in diverse settings, including hospitals, long-term care facilities, and home healthcare.
+A Respiratory Therapist specializes in treating patients with breathing disorders.
+They care for individuals across all age groups, from newborns with lung issues to elderly patients with chronic respiratory conditions like COPD or asthma.

 Radiology Technicians vs Respiratory Therapists